Web-Components-in-Space/S01E01-Halftones/README.md

 # S01E01-Halftones

+# Step 2: Organizing and our first child component
+In this second step, we're going to do some custom organization of our main app component, but also build out our first child component that allows us to select an image to use for our halftone

+Step 2 covers:

+- Separating out our HTML/CSS into different files
+- Creating the "floatingheader" component
+- Mapping an array of image URLs to thumbnails
+- Adding our first Spectrum Web Component with icon

 # Step 1: Setup
 Since this is the first episode and the first time we're setting up a lit application, lets focus on the first steps of laying out our application.